Single-day rise of 1,549 fresh COVID-19 cases, 31 fatalities in India | Health

 - India

-The COVID-19 death toll has climbed to 5,16,510 with 31 daily fatalities, the ministry data updated at 8 am stated.

-The active cases comprise 0.06 percent of the total infections, while the national COVID-19 recovery rate was recorded at 98.74 per cent, the health ministry said.
+The active cases comprise 0.06 percent of the total infections, while the national COVID-19 recovery rate was recorded at 98.74 percent, the ministry said.

 A reduction of 1,134 cases has been recorded in the active COVID-19 caseload in a span of 24 hours.